devyanshi-t/AzureResourceTemplate/VirtualNetwork2/ReadMe.md

 This Azure Resource Manager (ARM ) Template creates an Azure Virtual Network with a default subnet name subnet1 in it.

 ## There are three ways to deploy an ARM template in Azure:
-1. Azure Portal- Click on the deploy button above ,you will be redirected  to Azure where you can fill in all the parameters  in ARM template to create a Virtual Network.<br/>
+### 1. Azure Portal- Click on the deploy button above ,you will be redirected  to Azure where you can fill in all the parameters  in ARM template to create a Virtual Network.<br/>
-2. Azure Command Line Interface(CLI)-
+### 2. Azure Command Line Interface(CLI)

 <br />
 <a href="https://shell.azure.com" target="_blank">